 IMPORTANT UPDATE (6/30/15) ABOUT THIS POST AND RECIPE:

-I no longer advocate the consumption of ascorbic acid, based on new information.
-I only recommend consuming vitamin C in it’s whole food form.
+I no longer advocate the consumption of ascorbic acid in high doses, based on new information.
+I do believe that high-dose synthetic C has its place in acute situations (as described in the Miracle Man story below), but as far as daily immune-support, I only recommend vitamin C in a whole food form.
 This was covered in detail in Episode 10 of The Vibrant Health Podcast.
 LISTEN TO THAT PODCAST HERE.

 Meet the Miracle Man